If a hot tub has too much chlorine it can not only damage the unit…

 High pH and Alkalinity

 Your alkalinity levels measure a variety of substances in your water like carbonates, bicarbonates, and hydroxides.
-When these are all where they should be, your water is clear and won’t grow any bacteria.
+When alkalinity is properly balanced, your sanitizer will be most effective at fighting off bacteria and cloudiness.
 As they get high, you’ll notice things getting cloudy.
 Using a simple water test strip can help you determine your alkalinity level.
-It should be between 80-150 parts per million.
+It should be between 80-120 parts per million.
 If it’s any higher, you’ll need to take action.

-When it comes to your water’s pH, you want the level to be between 7.2-7.6.
+When it comes to your water’s pH, you want the level to be between 7.2-7.8.
 When the levels are between these two numbers, your water is in good shape.
-If it creeps up, you may notice cloudy hot tub water that can also irritate eyes and skin and make your chlorine less efficient.
+If it creeps up, you may notice cloudy water that can also irritate eyes and skin and make your chlorine less efficient.

 Body Care Products